Secodis/TSS-WEB/General/Roles.md

 - Has a solid understanding of relevant security requirements and tools and ensures their proper implementation within the team.
 - Identifies and manages security threats and findings.
 - Verifies correct implementation of security-relevant requirements.
-- Continuously verifies and improves the effectiveness of implemented security checks and controls, it's automation, and periodic assessment of security findings from tools.
+- Continuously verifies and improves the effectiveness of implemented security checks and controls, their automation, and periodic assessment of security findings from tools.
 - (Actively) participates in security communities (e.g. a security community of practice) and addresses security concerns of their teams there.
 - Receives specialized security training.